cdonhofer/BigDecimalExpression/README.md

 is quite a bit faster than other, even commercial, expression parsers.

 Still, improving the speed of BigDecimalExpression is one of the main goals for future versions.

+## Future improvements / ongoing work
+* cache parsed raw values in a BigDecimal map, to avoid the cost of repeatedly converting the same values to BigDecimal
+* create bug tracker